e6voe9/e6voe9.github.io/README.md

 # laughing-potato
-Hey, here might be some information soone
+Hey, here might be some information soon